anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Romans 6.12-23** continues the series in Romans (without a gap), and is about living as slaves of righteousness, not as slaves of sin.
 * **Matthew 10.40-42** continues the series in Matthew (without a gap), and says, 'Whoever welcomes you welcomes me, and whoever welcomes me welcomes the one who sent me.
 Whoever welcomes a prophet in the name of a prophet will receive a prophet's reward'.
 The 'Related' reading, **Jeremiah 28.5-9** is about true and false prophets, and looks ahead to the vindication (reward?) of the true prophets.
 The 'Related' psalm, **Psalm 89.1-4, 15-18** (or 89.8-18) says, 'in your favour you lift up our heads', which might be a prophet's reward.

+Year B

+* **2 Samuel 1.1, 17-27** continues the series on history and wisdom, and is David's lament over Saul and Jonathan: 'How the mighty have fallen!' **Psalm 130** says, 'If you, Lord, were to mark what is done amiss, O Lord, who could stand?'
+* **2 Corinthians 8.7-15** continues the series in 2 Corinthians, and is about giving in response to 'the generous act of our Lord Jesus Christ'.
+* **Mark 5.21-43** continues the series in Mark, and is about Jairus's daughter being raised to the life, and a woman being healed.
+The 'Related' reading from the Apocrypha, **Wisdom of Solomon 1.13-15; 2.23-24**, is about God's opposition to death.
+Alternatively (or as the 'Related' canticle), **Lamentations 3.23-33** is about hoping patiently in God.
+As an alternative to the 'Related' canticle, the 'Related' psalm, **Psalm 30**, says, 'You brought me up, O Lord, from the dead'.

 Year C

 * **2 Kings 2.1-2, 6-14** continues the series on the prophets and in 1 and 2 Kings, and is about Elijah being taken into heaven and the water dividing before Elijah and Elisha.
 (Perhaps coincidentally, there is a link with Luke 9.51, which speaks of Jesus being 'taken up'.) **Psalm 77.1-2, 11-20** [or 77.11-20] is about the waters seeing God and being afraid.